BennieCopeland/SubvertingAngular/README.md

 This branch adds the minimum amount of code to host Fable/Elmish inside the Angular application.

 Run `npx ng serve` for a dev server and navigate to `http://localhost:4200/`.

+### RoutingWithRequests Branch

+This branch adds multiple Elmish pages and implements the functionality to allow Angular to request those pages based on the route.